|1. Description - |

 - Field trips to visit photographic, artistic and technical locations.

-- demonstrations on how to work with various photographic equipment, including editing and sound software on the computer.
+- Demonstrations on how to work with various photographic equipment, including editing and sound software on the computer.

 |10.
 Lab Content - |

-- Use of photography laboratory
+- Use of print kiosks and professional color laboratory services.

 |11.
 Honors Description - No longer used.
 Integrated into main description section.|